 To introduce students to the distinguishing characteristics of, and dominant concerns reflected in, medieval and Renaissance literature, as well as the Modern novel.
-Training in
+Training in close reading and essay writing skills is a feature of all modules offered by the English department

-- understand how historical contexts influenced the production of literature in the medieval and Renaissance periods; - identify the main themes that are presented in medieval poetry, and renaissance poetry and drama; - understand the particular characteristics and devices common to medieval and Renaissance literature; - understand what constitutes Modernism; - demonstrate an ability to plan and write an academic essay.
+- understand how historical contexts influenced the production of literature in the medieval and Renaissance periods; - identify the main themes that are presented in medieval poetry, and renaissance poetry and drama; - understand the particular characteristics and devices common to medievaland Renaissance literature; - understand what constitutes Modernism; - demonstrate an ability to plan and write an academic essay.